Updated rules for 2019 as of June. Changes will be noted in bold when and if they are made

 Feeding Baby Champ

-The objective of this is to drop a piece of champ food (a section of pool noodle wrapped in tape with a string loop) into baby champs nest (a floating PVC square 2ft by 2ft).
+The objective of this is to drop a piece of champ food (a section of pool noodle with 1/2" PVC pipe in the middle with a string loop) into baby champs nest (a floating PVC square 2ft by 2ft).
 Points will be awarded for the food ending up in the nest.

 The objective of this is to light a hanging target on fire.
-The details of this will be released soon after some R&D, stay tuned
+There will be a piece of paper hung from a frame.
+See the pictures linked above for more details.

 Going For A Dip